Analysis | Why Senate Republicans would rather approve a Supreme Court nominee than coronavirus stimulus

-Not that there couldn’t be one, but that there shouldn’t.
+Not that there couldn’t be one but that there shouldn’t.
 His reasoning seems driven by politics, by what McConnell sees as the best route to keep his fragile hold on the Senate majority in November.
 Specifically, McConnell appears to be choosing between two priorities he sees as competing in the next two weeks before the election:

 - Moving an unwieldy, expensive bill with lots in it for conservatives and other critics to dislike but that economists and some health experts say is desperately needed.